atomvm/AtomVM/doc/src/memory-management.md

 The heap grows incrementally, as memory is allocated, and terms are allocated sequentially, in increasing memory addresses.
 There is, therefore, no memory fragmentation, properly speaking, at least insofar as a portion of memory might be in use and then freed.
 However, it is possible that previously allocated blocks of memory in the context heap are no longer referenced by the program.
 In this case, the allocated blocks are "garbage", and are reclaimed at the next garbage collection.
 The actual growth of the heap is controlled by a heap growth strategy (`atomvm_heap_growth` spawn option) as described [below](#heap-growth-strategies).

-> Note.
-It is possible for the AtomVM heap, as provided by the underlying operating system, to become fragmented, as the execution context stack and heap are allocated via `malloc` or equiv.
+>It is possible for the AtomVM heap, as provided by the underlying operating system, to become fragmented, as the execution context stack and heap are allocated via `malloc` or equiv.
 But that is a different kind of fragmentation that does not refer to the allocated block used by an individual AtomVM process.

 The stack grows from the top of the allocated block toward the heap in decreasing addresses.
 Terms in the stack, as opposed to the heap, are either single-word terms, i.e., simple terms like small integers, process ids, etc, or _pointers_ to terms in the heap.
 In either case, they only occupy one word of memory.